-- Caution should be exercised in treating a patient with major deficits. - Caution using thrombolysis in patients treated with low molecular weight (LMW) heparin in the past 24 hours.
+- Caution should be exercised in treating a patient with major deficits (NIHSS > 25). - Caution using thrombolysis in patients treated with low-molecular-weight (LMW) heparin in the past 24 hours.
 Note that prophylactic dose of LMW heparin is NOT a contraindication, only the full treatment dose. - The patient or family members understand the potential risks and benefits from treatment.
-No written consent is required but the conversation should be documented in the clinical notes.
+No written consent is required, but the conversation should be documented in the clinical notes.
 Do not delay therapy if surrogate is not available.

-Novel new direct thrombin inhibitors or direct factor Xa inhibitors pose a new conundrum in determining thrombolysis eligibility.
-Without available blood tests and based on drug halflives, most practitioners are using a cut-off of 48 hours (or 5 half-lives) since last use of any of these medications before recommending thrombolysis.

-The original thrombolysis guidelines for acute ischemic stroke included an exclusion for patients with serum or capillary glucose level > 400 gm/dl.
+- \ Direct thrombin inhibitors or direct factor Xa inhibitors pose a conundrum in determining thrombolytic eligibility.
+Without available blood tests and based on drug half-lives, most practitioners are using a cut-off of 48 hours (or 5 half-lives) since last use of any of these medications before recommending thrombolytics. - \\ The original thrombolytic guidelines for acute ischemic stroke included an exclusion for patients with serum or capillary glucose level > 400 gm/dl.
 While this parameter has been removed for many years, a level this high should prompt the consideration of an alternate diagnosis.
-Similarly, a low blood glucose level may be symptomatic and should be corrected and the patient's neurologic status be reassessed.

-Some stroke patients will have stuttering symptoms or they may have mild improvement, e.g. from a NIHSS of 12 to 8 points, but then hold at 8 with no further improvement.
-The recommendation is to still treat these patients.

-In the past, many physicians used an NIHSS of 4 or 5 points as a lower end cut-off for recommending thrombolysis.
-It must be noted that patients may have significant residual stroke symptoms with low NIHSS scores (e.g. isolate hemianopsia, or aphasia, or brain stem injury).
-Thrombolysis administration should strongly be considered in these patients.
-Asking the patient about how disabling their symptoms are will help with the thrombolysis recommendation.
+Similarly, a low blood glucose level may be symptomatic and should be corrected and the patient's neurologic status reassessed. - Some stroke patients will have stuttering symptoms or they may have mild improvement, e.g., from a NIHSS of 12 to 8 points, but then hold at 8 with no further improvement.
+The recommendation is to still treat these patients with thrombolytics. - \\\\ In the past, many physicians used an NIHSS score of 4 or 5 points as a lower-end cutoff for recommending thrombolytics.
+It must be noted that patients may have significant residual stroke symptoms despite low NIHSS scores (e.g., isolated hemianopsia, aphasia, or cranial nerve dysfunction).
+Thrombolytic administration should strongly be considered in these patients.
+Asking the patient about how disabling their symptoms are will help guide decisionmaking for thrombolytic administration.

-Onset Between 3 and 4.5 Hours
+ONSET BETWEEN 3 AND 4.5 HOURS